 Like never before, effective leaders must be character leaders, with the ability to respect, understand and connect with people who are very different from themselves.
 In fact, leaders who don’t develop these skills are bound to fail.

 Character-driven leadership is driven by a leader’s character traits, not his or her personality.
-Motivation, courage, responsibility and ethical are often considered the core traits of a character-driven leader.
+Motivation, courage, responsibility and ethics are often considered the core traits of a character-driven leader.

 We believe these skills are important too: grit, self-awareness, empathy, teamwork, self-efficacy and gratitude.
 They’re part of knowing yourself and connecting with others, of being fair and honest, of sticking with it and growing from failure.